 Beginning or resuming a regular exercise routine and a healthy diet after your procedure is a great way to help maintain your results, but many current trends in fitness emphasize short intense workouts that turn your body into a fat-burning furnace.
 While specific exercises like squats can actually help you maintain your results, you should consider the following:

 - Interval Training: Workouts that alternate between periods of high intensity and short periods of rest are wonderful for overall fitness but they also kick your metabolism into high gear.
+These exercises are designed to burn fat, and this could affect the survivability of the fat transferred to your buttocks.
 An example of this is the popular sprint-walk workout.

 - Circuit Style Routines: This is where you move quickly between several exercises in quick succession, performing several rounds with minimal rest in between.
 Particularly circuits focusing on your 3 major muscle groups (chest, back, legs) are high-fat burners.